esteban-garzon/esteban-garzon.github.io/_pages/research.md

 My research activity is focused on, but not limited to, non-volatile cache memories implemented by STT-MRAMs.

 The main research topics cover (not limited to):
 - Technology and voltage scaling by considering STT-MRAMs based on single-barrier MTJs (SMTJs) and double-barrier MTJs (DMTJs)
 - SMTJ-based and DMTJ-based STT-MRAMs operating at the liquid nitrogen temperature, which is considered an interesting alternative to deal with the power/ memory wall of classical room-temperature computing.
 - In-memory computing
 - Non-von Neumann architectures

-## Funded Projects
+<h2 style="background-color: #f2f2f2; padding: 0.2em;"> Funded Projects </h2>
 <a id="funding"></a>

 ### Funding as Principal Investigator